-For AY 2019-2020, student evaluations of teaching were only collected in the fall semester because of COVID-19.
-The university as a whole did not collect any student evaluations of teaching for that semester.
-The mean and median student evaluation of teaching score for CM courses was 4.25/5.00.
-The standard deviation for the same time period was 0.37 points.
-The mean student evaluation of teaching score for the Technology and Construction Management department was 4.20/5.00 with a standard deviation of 0.35.
+For AY 2020-2021, student evaluations of teaching were collected in both fall and spring semesters.
+The mean and median student evaluation of teaching score for CM courses was 4.42/5.00.
+The standard deviation for the same time period was 0.35 points.
+The mean student evaluation of teaching score for the Technology and Construction Management department was 4.26/5.00 with a standard deviation of 0.43.